SpinningWing Logo

 Since the tail rotor’s primary job is to produce yaw moments, it should be located as far back (aft of the CG) as feasible.
 The yaw moment produced by the tail rotor is the product of the thrust and the distance from the CG, so a tail rotor twice as far aft produces twice as much yaw moment with the same thrust.

-Helicopter’s typically have a vertical fin to improve directional (yaw) stability.
+Helicopters typically have a vertical fin to improve directional (yaw) stability.
 Like the tail rotor, the vertical fin is optimally placed as far aft of the CG as possible.
 The result is that the tail rotor typically overlaps the vertical fin, creating an aerodynamic blockage effect.
 The tail rotor can be laterally separated to some extent, but not nearly enough to eliminate this effect (separating these adds weight and cost).
 If the tail rotor thrusts to the right, it blows air (induced velocity) to the left.
 This induced velocity is smaller upstream of the rotor, so the tail rotor will almost always sit laterally to the left side of the vertical fin (from the pilot’s point of view).
 Of course, if the main rotor spins the opposite direction then the tail rotor will thrust the opposite direction and be optimally mounted on the right side.

 Blade size and count

 To select the tail rotor size, the maximum thrust required by the tail rotor should be known.
-Typically, this will be the thrust required for adequate yaw maneuvering in the highest torque scenarios (e.g. max hover altitude or max speed).
+Typically, this will be the thrust required for adequate yaw maneuvering in the highest torque scenarios (e.g. max hover altitude).
 The thrust required by a tail rotor is much less than that for the main rotor, so the diameter is typically less than one quarter of the main rotor diameter.
 Additionally, there are geometric limitations to tail rotor diameter to prevent it from striking the ground or other helicopter components (e.g. the main rotor and stabilizer).

 As with any rotor, a larger diameter is more efficient in terms of thrust per unit power.
 However, this comes at the cost of added weight, which the main rotor will need to lift.
 Additionally, this added weight at the tail of the aircraft can have a substantial effect on the CG—a heavy tail rotor could shift the CG too far aft.